christianbator/zed-open-capture-mac/README.md

 The following examples are built:
 - `opencv_video_stream`, Usage: `./opencv_video_stream (yuv | greyscale | rgb)`
-  - Displays the connected ZED camera feed with OpenCV with the desired color space
+  - Displays the connected ZED camera feed with OpenCV with the desired colorspace

+## Documentation

+TODO...

 ## Related